cancerberoSgx/node-lucene/javap/README.md

 ## TODO

+ * testing utility so I can get the AST of given java coded string (util will write, compile and execute javap-json over it automatically)
+ * utility to output dependency tree: for each type found in fields, params, return type, extends, implements, type param, etc build dependency tree of given class(es).
+Why? so we can generate ts/js only of needed types and not of everything.
  * classPath when using folders should support globs and class filtering
  * Contribute to java-node : add to examples to .npmignore - all its users are downloading lucene .classPath on npm install !! n and probably same goes for test/ and **/*.class